 - 1 cup beef stock

+- Preheat.
 Preheat your smoker to 225 degrees F using oak wood.

+- Wrap.
 Once the brisket reaches 165 degrees F, wrap tightly in peach butcher paper and return to the smoker.
-Smoke until the internal temperature reaches 195 degrees and then remove to a cutting board.
-This typically takes another 3 hours.
+Smoke until the internal temperature reaches 195 degrees F. This step typically takes 3 hours.

+- Cut into cubes.
+Remove the brisket to a cutting board.
 Unwrap from the butcher paper, draining any liquid from the paper into an aluminum pan.
-Cut the brisket point into cubes, about 1 1/2 inches thick.
+Cut the brisket point into 1 1/2-inch thick cubes.

+- Sauce.
 Place the cubes into the aluminum pan and toss with the BBQ sauce and brown sugar.
 Work quickly during this step to prevent your brisket from cooling down too much.

+- Enjoy.
 Remove the burnt ends from the smoker and serve with a slice of white bread for an authentic experience.